• Skip to main content

 Montreux, Switzerland

-From Lausanne we traveled thru Montreux to the Château de Chillon.
-Located in Montreux is a statue of Freddy Mercury, who had a significant and special connection to Montreux, Switzerland.
-From 1978 to 1991, Queen—Freddie Mercury’s band—regularly recorded in Montreux at the famous Mountain Studios located in the Montreux Casino.
+From Lausanne we traveled through Montreux to the Château de Chillon.
+Located in Montreux is a statue of Freddie Mercury, who had a significant and special connection to Montreux, Switzerland.
+From 1978 to 1991, Queen — Freddie Mercury’s band — regularly recorded in Montreux at the famous Mountain Studios located in the Montreux Casino.
 The peaceful and scenic setting by Lake Geneva offered Mercury and the band a retreat away from the pressures of the media and fans, providing an ideal environment for artistic inspiration.
 They recorded six studio albums during that period.

 Freddie began splitting his time between London and Montreux in the late 1980s and eventually acquired a flat there as his health declined due to AIDS.